fedeaux/zombie-srm/README.md

 * Infected survivors can't be part of trades.
 * A survivor can't offer more than what it has in it's resources.
 * A survivor can't trade with itself.
-* Trades must obey the points balance rule as described in the original challenge
+* Trades must obey the points balance rule as described in the original challenge.
+* Duplicate entries for resources (within the same side of the trade) are considered a bad request and it's behaviour is unpredicted (would work on that with more time)

 ### Reports